 Eating in a caloric deficit and exercising is what's recommended for weight loss because you'd have to burn 500 calories per day in your workouts for seven days just to lose a pound a week, which isn't a realistic goal.
 Plus, it's not always recommended that you work out every day.
-And "in some cases where calories are still very high it's simply not enough to create the necessary deficit," Kast said.
+And "in some cases where calories are still very high, it's simply not enough to create the necessary deficit," Kast says.

-Note: You can healthily lose half a pound to two pounds a week, Jim White, owner of Jim White Fitness and Nutrition Studios and ACSM-certified personal trainer, told POPSUGAR in a previous interview.
+Note: You can healthily lose half a pound to two pounds a week, according to Jim White, owner of Jim White Fitness and Nutrition Studios and ACSM-certified personal trainer, who spoke to POPSUGAR in a previous interview.
 So after five weeks, you may see a loss of up to 10 pounds.

-Similarly to what she said about seeing weight-loss results in six weeks — which she named as a general timeline for her clients — Kelly said, in her opinion, you can start to see muscle changes in six weeks.
-This is a bit easier to do than losing weight since most people can just focus on heavy lifting, she explained.
+Similarly to what she said about seeing weight-loss results in six weeks — which she named as a general timeline for her clients — Kelly says you can start to see muscle changes in around six weeks.
+This is a bit easier to do than losing weight since most people can just focus on heavy lifting, she explains.
 Eating in a caloric deficit isn't important; you actually need to be eating enough carbs and protein to help repair muscles.
-Kast further noted that people who weight train and don't address nutrition will have a harder time achieving and sustaining results.
+Kast further notes, too, that people who weight train and don't address nutrition will have a harder time achieving and sustaining results.
 (If you're interested in the proper macros you may need to gain muscle, check out our guide on that.)

 Bottom Line: Building Muscle Helps You Lose Weight

-Whether your goal is to lose weight or gain muscle through exercise, Kast said it's most realistic for people to work out three to four times per week (don't forget about rest days!) with strength training and high-intensity cardio as well as an emphasis on nutrition, especially monitoring and managing calories to find out what works for you.
+Whether your goal is to lose weight or gain muscle through exercise, Kast says it's most realistic for people to work out three to four times per week (don't forget about rest days) with strength training and high-intensity cardio as well as an emphasis on nutrition, especially monitoring and managing calories to find out what works for you.
 You also have to manage stress and get plenty of sleep.
-As with making a change in any aspect of your life, Kelly noted, "if you're consistently doing something and wait at least 21 to 42 days, then you will see changes."
+As with making a change in any aspect of your life, Kelly notes, "if you're consistently doing something and wait at least 21 to 42 days, then you will see changes."
 Check out some of our workout plans below for inspiration on where to start:

 - 4-Week Workout Plan For Weight Loss